-Mark T. Skinner (1813-1887), a prominent lawyer and civic leader, first arrived in Chicago in 1836.
-Here he spent the remaining fifty-one years of his life in demonstrating his interest in the welfare of the people of his adopted city.
+Mark T. Skinner, a prominent lawyer and civic leader, first arrived in Chicago in 1836.
+Here, he spent the remaining 51 years of his life demonstrating his interest in the welfare of the people of his adopted city.

-In 1859 city fathers acknowledged the civic contributions of Mark T. Skinner twenty-eight years before his death by naming for him the Mark T. Skinner School.
+In 1859, city fathers acknowledged the civic contributions of Mark T. Skinner 28 years before his death by naming the Mark T. Skinner School for him.

 In 2009, after more than 50 years on its current site, the old Skinner West school building was replaced with the building we have today.

 A decade later, in 2019, Skinner West opened a new, four-story annex on the north side of the building.
 That same year, parent volunteers began work on a new gross motor room, library, and computer lab at the Branch.